 - Our support for the Women in Pensions Awards – which are about celebrating and recognising the achievements of women in a sector where they are currently under-represented.

 Diversity at the PLSA

 We are working to incorporate good diversity practices into what we do every day, for example by trying to ensure diversity of speakers at our conferences.
-We have recently created a Diversity and Inclusion Group to coordinate our efforts and to improve diversity at the PLSA.
+We have a Diversity and Inclusion Group to coordinate our efforts and to improve diversity at the PLSA.